 BAND MEMBER INFORMATION:

-Michael Souther, a long standing member of Sons of the South, states “The Sons of the South was founded in the 1950’s with Avery Aiken on banjo and my father, Luther Souther, on guitar.
-The band came back together in the 1980’s with Tommy Killian playing the fiddle and singing tenor and lead.
+Michael Souther is a lifelong member of Sons of the South.
+Michael states “The Sons of the South was founded in the 1950’s with Avery Aiken on banjo and my father, Luther Souther, on guitar.
+The band came back together in the 1980’s with Tommy Killian playing the fiddle, singing tenor and lead.
 Luther Souther would play bass and sing baritone.
 Gary Isenhour played guitar, sang lead and tenor.
-My name is Michael Souther and I would try to play banjo and sing lead, baritone and tenor.
+I played banjo and sang lead, baritone and tenor.
 I was blessed to play with these great men over the next thirty years.
 The band has had many members who have come and gone, but all are family to me."
 Michael has won numerous accolades for his talents at multiple fiddlers' conventions.
 Early influences: Flatt & Scruggs, Don Reno, Bill Monroe and the Stanley Brothers.
 Michael and his wife Sherry reside in Statesville, NC.

 Rick Lowe joined the band in 2015.
-He is a great guy and an very talented fiddle player.
 Rick was born and raised in High Point, NC.
 Early exposures to music included singing in a church boys’ choir and playing violin in his school string program.
 During high school, Rick participated in the all-state orchestra and was selected to attend the orchestra program at the NC Governor’s School.
 He began playing bluegrass at Furman University as a founding member of Gritz.
 After college, Rick played one season in the Carowinds Bluegrass Band, where he began playing mandolin.
 He moved to Winston-Salem, NC in 1980 to perform with Boot Hill.
 There he met his wife, Marty, and began a career as an actuary and retirement consultant, eventually retiring from Aon Hewitt as a Senior Vice President in 2011.
 Rick has been performing bluegrass music with several bands for more than 40 years, playing fiddle and mandolin and singing lead and harmony.
-He has won several prizes at fiddler’s conventions over the years.
+He has won multiple prizes at fiddler’s conventions over the years.
 Playing fiddle with the Deer Creek Boys, he was part of the first place bluegrass band at the 2007 Galax Fiddlers Convention.
 Rick and his wife Marty reside in Winston-Salem, NC.
 They have 2 children and 2 grandchildren.

 Hills of Home: https://youtu.be/inpxgCosNsk